riseupnet/riseup_help/pages/vpn/betatest/linux/en.md

 **Step 3:** Create a [[new bug report or feature request => https://0xacab.org/leap/bitmask-systray/issues/new]].

-On your bug report is useful to include the following information:
+Please include the following information in your bug report:

 * Steps to reproduce the bug
 * What is the expected behaviour and what do you see
-* A screenshot if is something visual
+* A screenshot if it is something visual
-* Your linux distribution and it's version
+* Your linux distribution and its version
 * The log of the program

 ### Get the logs